 Teacher.
 Christie is in her tenth year as an educator.
 She teaches senior English, AP English Literature, and the creative writing elective at an all-girls school, as well as a summer camp creative writing course for girls in the 5th-8th grade.
 She is a Google Certified Educator, Level 2.

 Writer.
 Christie is earning an MFA in children's and young adult fiction writing at the Vermont College of Fine Arts (graduating 2022).
 She writes YA fantasy and magical realism about strange people, beautiful dreams, delicious food, and magic.

 Depression: Tips and Insights for Teenagers is her first book, forthcoming from Rowman & Littlefield.
 Her book addresses depression in teenagers, offering relatable, accessible situations and strategies to guide teens struggling with mental health—including identifying signs of struggle, recognizing stress factors, de-stigmatizing shame, implementing strategies for self-care (both in immediate crisis and long-term coping skills), and finding resources for help.
 It will be released in October 2020 and is available for preorder on Amazon.

 Scholar.
-Christie earned her PhD in English literature at Louisiana State University.
+Christie earned her PhD in English literature at Louisiana State University in 2019.
 She received a dissertation-year fellowship from the LSU Graduate School for her dissertation project titled Inside Voice: Charlotte Smith, (In)Sensibility, and Emotional Cadences in Lyric Silence.
 Christie holds a bachelor’s degree in English literature with a special concentration in creative writing (minor in anthropology) and a master’s degree in English literature from the University of New Orleans.